Nevertheless (band)

 Nevertheless, often abbreviated as NTL, was a Christian power pop band from Chattanooga, Tennessee.
 Their song, "Live Like We're Alive", reached the top 5 of the R&R Christian Rock Chart.
 Their song "The Real," was played on contemporary Christian music radio stations, peaking in the Top 10 on radio stations throughout the United States.
-The band has toured with many other contemporaries from the Christian rock scene, including The Click Five, The All American Rejects, The Downtown Fiction, Hawk Nelson, The Classic Crime, Anberlin, Parachute and Lifehouse.
+The band has toured with many other contemporaries from the Christian rock scene.

 They disbanded after a concert in December 2009.
 They made this decision due to personal life and pressure.